terramate-io/terramate/docs/cli/code-generation/functions/tm_regexall.md

 `tm_regexall` is a variant of [`tm_regex`](./tm_regex.md) and uses the same pattern syntax.
-For any given input to `tm_regex`, `tm_regexall` returns a list of whatever type `regex` would've returned, with one element per match.
+For any given input to `tm_regex`, `tm_regexall` returns a list of whatever type `tm_regex` would've returned, with one element per match.
 That is:

 - If the pattern has no capture groups at all, the result is a list of strings.